 [Related Article: How to Turn $10 into a Comfortable Retirement]

 Once you understand the financial benefits you will receive, calculate your monthly expenses.
-This difference between what you will receive and your expenses, either a surplus or deficit, will help you determine what you need to earn during retirement to live the lifestyle you want.
+Figuring out the difference between what you will receive and your expenses, either a surplus or deficit, will help you determine what you need to earn after you retire, so you can live the lifestyle you want.